taylorrobertss/Mortgage--Solution-with-Docker/README.md

-# gradle-crosskey-banking-solution
-## About this project
-This project is my solution to the Crosskey Trainee Code Test 2022.

 The application reads in from a file called prospects.txt and calculates how much a customer needs to pay each month over a specific period of time.